Fluorophore: Families

 These fluorophores fluoresce due to delocalized electrons which can jump a band and stabilize the energy absorbed.
-Benzene, one of the simplest aromatic hydrocarbons, for example, is excited at 254 nm and emits at 300 nm.
+For example, benzene, one of the simplest aromatic hydrocarbons, is excited at 254 nm and emits at 300 nm.
 This discriminates fluorophores from quantum dots, which are fluorescent semiconductor nanoparticles.

-They can be attached to protein to specific functional groups, such as - amino groups (active ester, carboxylate, isothiocyanate, hydrazine), carboxyl groups (carbodiimide), thiol (maleimide, acetyl bromide), organic azide (via click chemistry or non-specifically (glutaraldehyde)).
+They can be attached to proteins to specific functional groups, such as amino groups (active ester, carboxylate, isothiocyanate, hydrazine), carboxyl groups (carbodiimide), thiol (maleimide, acetyl bromide), and organic azide (via click chemistry or non-specifically (glutaraldehyde)).

-Additionally, various functional groups can be present to alter its properties, such as solubility, or confer special properties, such as boronic acid which binds to sugars or multiple carboxyl groups to bind to certain cations.
+Additionally, various functional groups can be present to alter their properties, such as solubility, or confer special properties, such as boronic acid which binds to sugars or multiple carboxyl groups to bind to certain cations.
 When the dye contains an electron-donating and an electron-accepting group at opposite ends of the aromatic system, this dye will probably be sensitive to the environment's polarity (solvatochromic), hence called environment-sensitive.
-Often dyes are used inside cells, which are impermeable to charged molecules, as a result of this the carboxyl groups are converted into an ester, which is removed by esterases inside the cells, e.g., fura-2AM and fluorescein-diacetate.
+Often dyes are used inside cells, which are impermeable to charged molecules; as a result of this, the carboxyl groups are converted into an ester, which is removed by esterases inside the cells, e.g., fura-2AM and fluorescein-diacetate.

 The following dye families are trademark groups, and do not necessarily share structural similarities.